Mindfulness Meditation: ADHD Symptom Relief with Breath

 In cognitive tests, the participants got better at staying focused, even when different things were competing for their attention.
 Many of them also felt less stressed out and sad by the end of study.

 In 2012, the study titled “The Effectiveness of Mindfulness Training for Children with ADHD and Mindful Parenting for their Parents” was published in the Journal of Child and Family Studies.
 This research trial “evaluated the effectiveness of an 8-week mindfulness training for children aged 8–12 with ADHD and parallel mindful parenting training for their parents.”
 They found a significant reduction in parent-reported ADHD symptoms after the 8-week training, as well as a reduction in parental stress and over-reactivity.
 However, the study found no improvement in ADHD symptoms after the mindfulness program on teacher-completed rating scales.

-More research is still needed on the efficacy of mindfulness on ADHD symptoms, but the research is promising so far.
+More research is still needed on the efficacy of mindfulness on ADHD symptoms, but the research about this natural remedy for ADHD is promising so far.

 Can children practice mindful awareness?